PortalGuessr/portalguessr-backend/README.md

 - Run `npm install` to install the required dependencies.
 - Run `npm start` to start the server or `npm run dev` with Nodemon.

+## Trello Workspace

+The official trello workspace for this project: <https://trello.com/b/NgVubCDX/portalguessr-fullstack>

 ## Discord

 Join the Discord server to get the latest news about PortalGuessr: https://discord.gg/djWRTEM8XZ